1967 Alfa Romeo Giulia Sprint GT Veloce 1.6 petrol from Australia and New Zealand

 125 HP, about 120mph, alloy engine, 5 speed gearbox, hemi head, twin cam, 2 x 42DCOE Webers, free flowing exhaust.
 What more could you want?
 Well, better wiring and pendant pedals would have been nice.

-Like most cars of my youth, by the time I could afford this little minx she was a little tired, but she did her best.
+Like most cars of my youth, by the time I could afford this little minx she was getting tired, but she did her best.
 We had a ball.

 The svelte Bertone body was set off by shiny stainless steel plates on the door sills announcing in flowing script: 'Alfa Romeo'.
 Very impressive to the right passenger!